A.J. Dillon Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 - Last week against the Vikings, Dillon racked up 63 yards on 14 carries (averaging 4.5 yards per carry) while scoring two touchdowns.

-- Over his last three outings, Dillon has rushed for 126 yards (42.0 per game) on 30 carries with three touchdowns.
+- Over his last three games, Dillon has piled up 30 carries for 126 yards (42.0 per game) and three touchdowns.

 - Dillon also has six catches for 48 yards (16.0 per game).